Challenging the conditions that hold problems in place

 Since our founding, the Foundation has consistently innovated new initiatives to refine its strategic grantmaking to support authentic change.
 In 2006, the Foundation enlisted PolicyLink, a national research and action institute, to help develop a long-term strategy.
 This work gave the Foundation a fresh perspective and outlined a new strategy to remain a catalyst for positive change as a place-based grantmaker with a focus on residents living in the underresourced communities of Warren and Youngstown.
 This work also transformed the Foundation’s governance from a traditional family-managed board to that of a private foundation with the majority of its directors being community leaders.

 To support community building, we partner with empowered residents and organizations to achieve our vision and support lasting, equitable change for all who call the Mahoning Valley home.

-We’ve brought together a dedicated team from across the philanthropy, business and community development sectors to promote and support community building in the Mahoning Valley.
+We’ve brought together a dedicated team to promote and support community-building in the Mahoning Valley.

 Carries out the vision, sets the direction and connects all aspects of the Foundation’s work.